 It is important to note that the FDA has not approved delta-8-THC as a treatment for any condition.

 Are you impressed by the potential benefits of delta 8?
 If yes, should you make the switch to the newer cannabinoid?

-Well, the hemp product you use should be determined more by the needs as well as personal preferences.
+Well, your needs as well as personal preferences should determine which hemp product you should use.
 However, the use of this newer cannabinoid comes with several risks that you should be aware of before deciding.

 Factors to Consider Before Using Delta 8